 The Iditarod Dog Sled Race Kills Dogs In the Name of Tradition

-In the article Mark mentions PETA often.
+In the article, Mark mentions PETA often.
 Mentioning PETA and their better off dead philosophy, and citing their statistics, moral sway, and hypocritical ways without a caveat and disclaimer is like mentioning Cesar Millan without one as well- unethical and immoral.
-PETA’s outright denial and opposition of companion animals and their record of killing is astoundingly shameful.4 To quote PETA about ethical treatment of companion animals is akin to quoting Cesar Millan or Michael Vick on the science of force free positive reinforcement dog training and behavior and the ethical, humane treatment of animals.
-Oxymorons and paradoxes don’t get much grander then this.
+PETA’s outright denial and opposition of companion animals and their record of killing are astoundingly shameful.4 To quote PETA about the ethical treatment of companion animals is akin to quoting Cesar Millan or Michael Vick on the science of force-free positive reinforcement dog training and behavior and the ethical, humane treatment of animals.
+Oxymorons and paradoxes don’t get much grander than this.
 But I digress.

-Mark Derr states only half truths with this quote: “Anyone who knows about dogs knows that when they have had enough they stop.”
+Mark Derr states only half-truths with this quote: “Anyone who knows about dogs knows that when they have had enough, they stop.”
 True, but as anyone who knows about dogs also knows is that many dogs “stop” after it is too late!
-For instance, many dogs die of heat exhaustion after “they have had enough” here in South Florida (they stop after it is too late) and I would imagine in the Iditarod’s extreme case, frost bite, asphyxiation and a host of other harsh, inhospitable environmental factors would elicit the same fate.
+For instance, many dogs die of heat exhaustion after “they have had enough” here in South Florida (they stop after it is too late) and I would imagine in the Iditarod’s extreme case, frostbite, asphyxiation and a host of other harsh, inhospitable environmental factors would elicit the same fate.
 It is a moot point if the dogs are “stopping” because they were pushed too far and too long in unsafe conditions and end up dead or injured as a result.
-In addition, many dogs will overeat themselves to death with either their “healthy” food or unsafe food given the chance.
+In addition, many dogs will overeat themselves to death with either their “healthy” food or unsafe food if they are given a chance.
 To postulate that dogs reason and should be able to tell their sled musher they are tired, in great pain, uncomfortable, or on death’s door, while tied up, in the middle of a pack of many other dogs, with very little visibility, while running across the tundra is nothing short of ignorant and naïve.
 A dog will run itself to death.